eriko-valence/edi-backend-tmp/fa-ccdx-provider-varo/README.md

 # OVERVIEW

-This EMS Data & Integration (EDI) CCDX Provider Azure function to publishes base64 encoded content (http request body) to CCDX.
+This EDI Azure function app receives base64 encoded content from an http request body and publishes to CCDX.
+It is integrated into the [Varo Mail Processor Logic Apps workflow](logic-apps-varo-mail-processor/README.md).

 # CONFIGURATION